tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 `AsyncHello` class.
 But if we re-read the class's description, we know that threads are crated "as needed."

-> New threads are created as needed, existing threads are reused, and threads
+> New threads are created as needed, existing threads are reused, (...)

-We've found we don't need threads with `await` because we are blocked from doing more work in our CLI and cannot spawn more.
-We also found that `async` follows the `gen_stage` patten and processes multiple requests one at time via a queue.
-We also saw that a single call to a new `async` class reused the thread.
+We've found we don't need threads with `await` because we are blocked from doing more work in our REPL and cannot spawn more.
+We also found that `async` follows the `gen_stage` patten and processes multiple requests one at time via a queue (when working with the same instance).

+We've now seen that a single call to a new `async` class reused the thread.
 Since we weren't doing any other work that makes sense, the thread was running unused.
 What if we run _multiple_ new `async` instances?
-Since it's `async` we should be able to request them multiple times view our CLI and since each request goes to a new instance, their queue should all be one and immediately want to work.
+Since it's `async` we should be able to request them multiple times view our REPL and since each request goes to a new instance, their queue should all be one and immediately want to work.